What is Depth Psychology?

-I have also completed workshop trainings in Dream Analysis from Dr. Stephen Aizenstat, founder of Pacifica Graduate Institute, and The Way of Story: The Craft and Soul of Writing workshops from Catherine Ann Jones taught at Esalen in Big Sur, California.
+The Way of Story: The Craft and Soul of Writing workshop by Catherine Ann Jones -- Esalen Big Sur, California.

 What is an Associate Marriage and Family Therapist?

-As an Associate Marriage and Family Therapist, I hold a Master’s Degree in Counseling Psychology, achieved in the course of 2 and ½ years of academic study, plus completed 3,000 hours of supervised Clinical Practice as a Psychotherapist for Adults, Children and Familes, during 3 years of Post-Graduate Work.
-Combined, this 5 and 1/2 years of study and training qualifies me to sit for the California State Board of Behaviorial Sciences (BBS) qualification exams, leading to licensure as a Marriage and Family Therapist (MFT).
+As an Associate Marriage and Family Therapist, I hold a Master’s Degree in Counseling Psychology, earned via 2 and ½ years of academic study, plus completed 3,000 hours of supervised Clinical Practice as a Psychotherapist for Adults, Children and Familes, during 3 years of Post-Graduate Work.
+Combined, this 5 and 1/2 years of study and training qualifies me to sit for the California State Board of Behaviorial Sciences (BBS) exam, leading to licensure as a Marriage and Family Therapist (MFT).

 What is your Fee for Therapy?